 - Cake Batter Frappuccino: Vanilla bean Frappuccino + 1 pump hazelnut syrup (for a tall, 1.5 pumps for a grande, 2 pumps for a venti size).
 If your local shop has cake pops, ask if they can blend it in for that extra zing.

-- Christmas In A Cup Latte: Cinnamon Dolce Latte, with white mocha syrup (1.5, 2, or 2.5 pumps depending on size), peppermint syrup (.5, 1, or 1.5 pumps depending on size), and top with whipped cream.
+- Christmas In A Cup Latte: Cinnamon Dolce Latte, a seasonal favorite, with white mocha syrup (1.5, 2, or 2.5 pumps depending on size), peppermint syrup (.5, 1, or 1.5 pumps depending on size), and top with whipped cream.

 - The Chocolate Dalmatian Mocha: Hot white chocolate mocha with java chips and chocolate chips.